JetBrains/qodana-cli/README.md

 Note that most options can be configured via qodana.yaml (https://www.jetbrains.com/help/qodana/qodana-yaml.html) file.
 But you can always override qodana.yaml options with the following command-line options.

-Supply the qodana project token by declaring the `QODANA_TOKEN` environment variable
+Supply the qodana project token by declaring `QODANA_TOKEN` as environment variable.

-If you are using other Qodana Cloud instance than https://qodana.cloud/, override it with declaring `QODANA_ENDPOINT` environment variable.
+If you are using another Qodana Cloud instance than https://qodana.cloud/, override it by declaring `QODANA_ENDPOINT` as environment variable.

 ```shell